CTV Advertising: Strategies for Success

 For instance, despite dominating the subscription OTT space, Netflix has the lowest penetration of ad-supported viewers, reducing opportunities for advertisers on its platform.

 Solution: Focus on creating high-quality, engaging ads that resonate with audiences using ad-supported tiers.
-Utilize CTV advertising platforms that specialize in premium, ad-friendly content to ensure your message reaches the right viewers.
+Utilize CTV advertising platforms specializing in premium, ad-friendly content to ensure your message reaches the right viewers.

 Co-Viewing

-A report by the Interactive Advertising Bureau in July 2024 revealed that co-viewing (or second-screen users) is a big issue when it comes to measuring the impact and effectiveness of your ad campaigns.
+A report by the Interactive Advertising Bureau in July 2024 revealed that co-viewing (or second-screen users) is a big issue when measuring your ad campaigns' impact and effectiveness.
 These behaviors make it difficult to attribute engagement or conversions accurately.
 For example, who in the household responded to the ad?
 Was the viewer distracted by their smartphone during the ad?

 Solution: Leverage household-level metrics and insights that account for shared viewing habits.
-Advanced CTV ad platforms, such as inoRain, offer tools to refine targeting and analyze engagement patterns, addressing the complexities of co-viewing and second-screen usage.
+Advanced CTV ad platforms offer tools to refine targeting and analyze engagement patterns, addressing co-viewing and second-screen usage complexities.

 Here’s a breakdown of the trends influencing the future of CTV advertising: